How To Become An Eating Disorder Dietitian: The RDs Guide

 How To Become A Dietitian Specializing in Eating Disorders

-Step One: Gain plenty of experience in the field wherever you can.
+Step One: Gain plenty of experience in the eating disorder field wherever you can.

 If you want to help treat eating disorders, you need to first understand them beyond what you read in a textbook.
 Try to get experience working with people struggling with eating disorders in any capacity!
 Of course, working at a clinic that helps eating disordered individuals is great, but if you can’t find a job in that field, you could also volunteer with relevant organizations, ask to sit in on local support groups, and get involved in advocacy groups!
 All will get you closer to your goal.